BLACK CROW AI · SAAS TERMS OF SERVICE

 Processing in accordance with Article 28 General Data Protection Regulation (GDPR)

-(1) Subject matter.
+1.1 Subject matter.
 For purposes of this Attachment, Black Crow may be referred to as “Processor” and Customer may be referred to as “Controller.”
-The Subject matter of the Order or Contract results from the Agreement which is referred to here (hereinafter referred to as “Service Agreement”).
+The Subject matter of the Contract results from the Agreement which is referred to hereinafter as the “Service Agreement.”

-(2) Duration.
-The duration of this Order or Contract corresponds to the duration of the Service Agreement.
+1.2 Duration.
+The duration of this Contract corresponds to the duration of the Service Agreement.

-(1) Before the commencement of processing, Black Crow shall document the execution of the necessary Technical and Organizational Measures, set out in advance of the awarding of the Order or Contract, specifically with regard to the detailed execution of the contract, and shall present these documented measures to Customer for inspection.
-Upon acceptance by Customer, the documented measures become the foundation of the contract.
+3.1 Before the commencement of processing, Black Crow shall document the execution of the necessary Technical and Organizational Measures.
 Insofar as the inspection/audit by Customer shows the need for amendments, such amendments shall be implemented by mutual agreement.

-(1) Black Crow may not on its own authority rectify, erase or restrict the processing of data that is being processed on behalf of Customer, but only on documented instructions from Customer.
-Insofar as a Data Subject contacts Black Crow directly concerning a rectification, erasure, or restriction of processing, Black Crow will immediately forward the Data Subject’s request to Customer.
+Black Crow may not, on its own authority rectify, erase or restrict the processing of data that is being processed on behalf of Customer, other than on instructions from Customer.
+Insofar as a Data Subject contacts Black Crow directly concerning a rectification, erasure, or restriction of processing, Black Crow will forward the Data Subject’s request to Customer.

-In addition to complying with the rules set out in this Order or Contract, the Black Crow shall comply with the statutory requirements referred to in Articles 28 to 33 GDPR; accordingly, Black Crow ensures, in particular, compliance with the following requirements:
+In addition to complying with the rules set forth in this Contract, Black Crow shall comply with the statutory requirements referred to in Articles 28 to 33 GDPR; accordingly, Black Crow ensures, in particular, compliance with the following:

 ePrivacy GmbH / Prof. Dr. Christoph Bauer